 Fatty fish, such as mackerel, sardines, and herring, may be able to reduce skin irritation.
 Fish oil contains high levels of omega-3 fatty acids, which have the ability to reduce swelling, redness, heat, and pain.
 It can also eliminate harmful agents from the body.

-quarantine, I mean quercetin, can reduce allergic reactions.
+Food rich in quercetin can reduce allergic reactions.
 This includes broccoli, blueberries, kale, spinach, and cherries.
 They also help to remove free radicals and toxic substances from the body.
 Quercetin gives many flowers, fruits, and vegetables their rich color.

 On top of that, probiotic-rich food can help reduce breakouts and hypersensitivity.
 They also strengthen the immune system.
 Foods containing probiotics include miso soup, soft cheese, sourdough bread, kefir, naturally fermented pickles, tempeh, and unpasteurized sauerkraut.